Kyrd0x/furdz/README.md

 Harmfull (Meterpreter TCP) payload **working** on up-to-date Windows 10 & 11.\

 Harmless (MessageBox) payload working on up-to-date Windows 10 & 11.\

-Scoring 2 on VirusTotal for now, aiming for 0
+Harmfull scoring 2 on VirusTotal for now, aiming for 0

 ## TODO
  - Init function for opening bank file and load kernel32